grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "It could be the _Grackle_ is now hiding on the bottom themselves," Percy replied.
 "The Stilt City Authority ships probably lost them in that brown muck water from the river outflow, and are hoping a random charge will force them to the surface."

 "Given the intensity of the attack, I would suggest that it is unlikely the _Grackle_ could survive," said Hemi.
-"And I have recently heard sounds that would be not inconsistent with the failure of a pressure hull."
+"And I would add I have recently heard sounds that would be not inconsistent with the failure of a pressure hull."

 "The Stilt City Authority boats destroying the _Grackle_ would surely be a blessing from hell.
 If we had a way to _confirm_ their sinking, we could sleep easy for the first time in a long time.
-That would be the greatest blessing of all."
+That would be the greatest fuckin' blessing of 'em all."

 As much as Captain Percy wanted to cruise out of the area at high speed, she still did not want to risk giving away the _Prospect's_ position.
 They crawled at a painfully slow, but discreet, three knots on the more or less random northerly course Bastian had chosen for the rest of the daylight hours.
 By dark they had left the noise of the depth charges far behind, along with any kind of contact or signal that they might still be pursued.